orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/discussionOnExtendingROSPlan.md

 #### Knowledge Base (KB):
 Is used to maintain the domain and current state in a PDDL format.
 Additionally, it contains services to update and query the KB.
-In their work, they decided to maintain the KB format as PDDL (-like); it was done to be backward compatible for applications already using ROSPlan.
+The extending team, in their work, decided to maintain the KB format as PDDL (-like); it was done to be backward compatible for applications already using ROSPlan.

-The RDDL description is translated to PDDL.
-The translation partially supports RDDL features since it is a reacher language.
+The RDDL (domain and instance) description is translated to PDDL.
+The translation partially supports RDDL features since RDDL is richer than PDDL.
 Users can query and update the KB as if it is written in PDDL.
 * I think it adds complexity to users who describe their problem in RDDL but query and manipulate in PDDL.

 #### Problem Interface: